astral-sh/ruff-vscode/README.md

 all while executing tens or hundreds of times faster than any individual tool.

 The extension ships with `ruff==0.4.2`.

-(Interested in testing out the new Rust-based language server?
-Check out the [docs](#enabling-the-rust-based-language-server).)

 (Interested in using [Ruff](https://github.com/astral-sh/ruff) with another editor?
 Check out [`ruff-lsp`](https://github.com/astral-sh/ruff-lsp).)